kachick/chawan/doc/config.md

 <table>
 <tr><th>**Name**<th>**Value**<th>**Function**
-<tr><td>double-width-ambiguous<td>boolean<td>Assume the terminal displays characters in the East Asian Ambiguous category are double width
+<tr><td>double-width-ambiguous<td>boolean<td>Assume the terminal displays characters in the East Asian Ambiguous category as double-width characters
 </table>

 ## Display

-Display options must be placed in a section called `[display`.
+Display options must be placed in a section called `[display]`.

 Following is a list of display options: